oladimillion/pair-coding/README.md

 # PAIR-CODING

 > Pair-Coding is a simple application that allows friends
-> and colleagues code and chat in real time for free.
+> and colleagues code and chat in real time.

 ### This application allows people to
   - create an account,